Cardiovascular Disease

 Mortality from cardiovascular diseases

-There were around 500 deaths from CVD in people aged under-75 across Blackpool between 2018 and 2020.
+There were 544 deaths from CVD in people aged under-75 across Blackpool between 2021 and 2023.
 The directly standardised mortality rate (in this case per 100,000 population) is calculated to allow comparison between geographies of different population sizes and with different gender and age make ups.
-As displayed in Figure 7, Blackpool's mortality rate from CVD in those aged under-75 (124.8 per 100,000) is the highest in the country and over 40% higher than England (71.9 per 100,000).
-Please note, the mortality trend charts and funnel charts below cannot be updated to incorporate more recent data at present.
-This is due to the revised official population estimates (based on the Census 2021) not being available to recreate the mortality trends.
-Once these are published, the charts will be updated.
+As displayed in Figure 7, Blackpool's mortality rate from CVD in those aged under-75 (134.5 per 100,000) is the highest in the country and over 70% higher than England (77.9 per 100,000).

 Figure 8 shows the annual trend in mortality from cardiovascular diseases in those aged under-75, comparing Blackpool to the North West and England averages.
-Over the long term there has been a decrease in mortality from cardiovascular diseases both nationally and in Blackpool, although the mortality rate in Blackpool is significantly higher than both the national and regional rates.
-The impact of the COVID-19 period 2020 can be seen in data, with slight increases in CVD mortality rates regionally and nationally.
-In Blackpool there were 180 deaths from CVD in 2020 compared to 142 in the previous year and 178 in 2018.
+Over the long term to 2019 there was a decrease in mortality from cardiovascular diseases both nationally and in Blackpool, although the mortality rate in Blackpool is significantly higher than both the national and regional rates.
+The impact of the COVID-19 period 2020 can be seen in data, with slight increases in CVD mortality rates regionally and nationally to 2023.
+In Blackpool there were 185 deaths from CVD in 2023 and 178 in 2022.
 Local annual numbers and rates are often subject to variation due to relatively low numbers, and trends may only become apparent over longer time periods.

 Figure 9 shows the difference in male and female mortality for those aged under 75 years.
-Of the 495 deaths in 2018-20 in Blackpool, 66% were male and 34% female, which is similar to the England average split.
-It can clearly be seen that in Blackpool rates for both sexes are significantly higher than the national average.
+Of the 544 deaths in 2021-23 in Blackpool, 71% were male and 29% female, which is similar to the England average split (69% and 31%).
+In Blackpool, rates for both sexes are significantly higher than the national average.

-Figure 10 shows mortality from coronary heart disease in people aged under 75 years for lower tier local authorities in England3.
-There were 290 deaths in 2018-20, a Blackpool rate of 73.2 per 100,000 population, significantly higher than the England average of 37.5 per 100,000.
+Figure 10 shows mortality from ischaemic heart disease in people aged under 75 years for lower tier local authorities in England.
+There were 316 deaths in 2021-23, a Blackpool rate of 77.5 per 100,000 population, significantly higher than the England average of 41.2 per 100,000.

-Figure 10: funnel plot of mortality from coronary heart diseases, under-75 years, 2018-20 - lower tier local authorities
+Figure 10: funnel plot of mortality from ischaemic heart diseases, under-75 years, 2021-23 - lower tier local authorities

-Figure 11 shows mortality from stroke in people aged under-75 years for lower tier local authorities between 2018 and 2020.
-Across Blackpool there were around 75 deaths from stroke in people aged under-75 (data is rounded so values are approximate).
-The mortality rate from stroke in Blackpool for those under-75 is sigificantly higher than the national average.
+Figure 11 shows mortality from stroke in people aged under-75 years for lower tier local authorities between 2021 and 2023.
+Across Blackpool there were around 87 deaths from stroke in people aged under-75 (2021-23).
+The mortality rate from stroke in Blackpool for those under-75 is sigificantly higher than the national average and is the second highest in England.

 Preventable mortality